-Workers own their benefits (i.e. they are not tied to a specific job or company)
+Workers own their benefits (i.e. they are not tied to a specific job or company).

-Companies make contributions at a fixed rate based on how much a worker works for them
+Companies make contributions at a fixed rate based on how much a worker works for them.

-The benefits cover independent workers, not just traditional employees
+The benefits cover independent workers, not just traditional employees.

 State governments in Washington, California, New York, and New Jersey are all exploring how best to implement a portable benefits system, with Washington the furthest along.
 More states should take steps to create programs, and the federal government should support these efforts by passing previously proposed legislation to provide financial assistance to states pioneering portable benefits.